marsi107/amazon-clone/README.md

 # Amazon Clone

-In this project a clone of amazon website will be created.
+In this project a full stack clone of amazon website will be created just for development purposes.

 ## Tech Stack used